Robotistan/ArduinoProgrammingandIoTDevelopmentKit/PROJECTS/Part-5/README.md

 # What We'll Learn
-- We will learn to build circuits with a buzzer, potentiometer and button using serial and parallel connections on a breadboard.
-- We will develop projects using these circuit elements and we will understand the working logic of the circuit elements.
-At the same time, we will understand the working logic of the if-else loop with the codes we wrote on the Arduino IDE while developing the project and we will start using it in our projects.
+- By learning the working logic of the displays, we will get to know the 7 segment display and LCD display from the display types, learn the working logic and develop an Arduino platform project